 The Regency period dating between 1811 and 1820 was, well for the upper levels of society at least, a time of high fashion and fast living and was what some people may consider the high point of English sophistication.
 It was most certainly an exciting time for the aristocratic ton who would venture to London from their country states for what was known as ‘the season’.
 And in Bridgerton, we have the two main families; the Featherington’s and also the Bridgertons, both coming to London and having resided in Grosvenor Square.

-And I'll share a photo of Ranger's house in the show notes, but it's a beautiful Georgian villa on the edge of Greenwich Park.
-Ivy and wisteria have been added to the front to add a dewy sort of romantacism.
-The house itself was built in 1723 and later became the residents for the rangers of Greenwich Park and it remained home to aristocrats and royals until 1902 and we have two blog posts actually, which you might enjoy on that score; one about Queen Caroline, who was married to the Prince Regent, and also the Queen's House in Greenwich Park, built by Indigo Jones.
+It’s a beautiful Georgian villa on the edge of Greenwich Park.
+Ivy and wisteria have been added to the front to add a dewy sort of romanticism.
+The house itself was built in 1723 and later became the residents for the rangers of Greenwich Park and it remained home to aristocrats and royals until 1902 and we have two blog posts actually, which you might enjoy on that score; one about Queen Caroline, who was married to the Prince Regent, and also the Queen’s House in Greenwich Park, built by Indigo Jones.
 And that links to the second part, I suppose, of, of Greenwich being used in the filming of Bridgerton and the Queens house is used as Somerset House.
-So they say some of us at house, but the show you Queen's house, which is a very famous building in Greenwich.
+So they say some of us at house, but the show you Queen’s house, which is a very famous building in Greenwich.